-Advocating for children is a top priority for Children’s Hospital Colorado and the Department of Pediatrics at the University of Colorado Denver School of Medicine.
+Advocating for children is a top priority for Children’s Hospital Colorado and the Department of Pediatrics at the University of Colorado School of Medicine.
 A key component of the mission is to “enhance the health and well-being of the children and families in our community.”

 A legislative advocacy elective has been designed for pediatric residents to provide an overview of Children’s Colorado’s legislative advocacy efforts on behalf of children.
 Elective participants gain an understanding of the legislative process and the variety and scope of legislative issues introduced each year that have the potential to impact the health and well-being of Colorado’s children; and they are able to learn how physicians and advocates can influence public policy decisions related to children’s health and the provision of pediatric health care.

-Our faculty also has been instrumental in developing an interdisciplinary elective on leadership and advocacy.
+Our faculty have been instrumental in developing an interdisciplinary elective on leadership and advocacy.
 Initially designed for medical students, the Leadership Education Advocacy Development and Scholarship (LEADS) curriculum has been adapted for resident use as well.
 The premise is to teach young physicians the skill set that will empower them as physician advocates.

 In July 1962, C. Henry Kempe, MD, and University of Colorado School of Medicine colleagues broke the silence on child abuse and neglect with their publication of “THE BATTERED CHILD SYNDROME“ in the Journal of the American Medical Association (181:17-24).
 Not surprisingly, the landmark work faced serious criticism from many inside the medical community.
 No less surprising, for those who knew Kempe well, the fourth Chair of the Department of Pediatrics gave no ground.
 His relentless efforts to change policies and practices to protect children later earned him a Nobel Prize nomination and led to creation of the internationally regarded Kempe Center.